 Instagram is a major force in the social media world.
 To date, there are over one billion users on the platform.
 That’s a lot of scrolling, engaging, and posting at any one given time.
 That said, one of the more common questions that tends to come up regarding Instagram posts involves the editing process after a photo and/or caption have been posted.
 Here is where some confusion lies for many in terms of such things as whether or not you can add another picture, if you can change the text, adjust filters, and so forth.

 Of course, you want to put your best foot forward with anything you post on Instagram.
 Especially if you do have numerous followers—they are going to be seeing everything you decide you want your social media world to see.
 And yes, sometimes mistakes are made, typos can creep in, or perhaps the photo you posted doesn’t look as sharp as it could.
 Don’t panic!
 You can get back in there and rectify some mistakes.
 Below are answers to a few of the more pressing questions regarding how to edit Instagram posts.

 Editing an Instagram Post: Should You?

 There are two schools of thought here.
 One being, yes if you see that there’s an error or if you’re not totally satisfied with how the post turned out upon revisiting it, then by all means go ahead and make it perfect.
-Your account is reflective of you and therefore, you want to ensure that it truly is eye catching and, well, correct.
+Your account is reflective of you and therefore, you want to ensure that it truly is eye-catching and, well, correct.
 If it’s an account for your business, it needs to look professional.